PlantsAI/classification/readme.md

 # PlantsAI Classification

-This repository contains the code for training a YOLOv8 classification model on PlantsAI dataset and exporting it to ONNX.
+This repository contains the code for training a YOLOv8 classification model on PlantsAI and exporting it to ONNX.
 The model is then used for inference on a sample image.

 ## Installation